supremeimposter/My-Vault/GATE-LOG.md

 **October 18, 2023** I just realised that I can change the pressure settings on my stylus pen.
 Now with very less pressure and with no strain on my finger bones, I can write smooth.
 I just love writing in my xournal++ now.
 Royal velvet theme for obsidian is just too good.
 It looks good without any background image.

 **October 20, 2023** "Understanding and applying the given definition is the key to the top rank"--Deepak Poonia 2023

+**October 21, 2023** Sometimes you may feel like you are NOT getting something even after watching the lectures for long and repeatedly.
+Just keep on going to the next lectures.
+Both Sachin and Deepak will give you enough context so you can understand it on may be the 4th or 5th lecture on the topic.
+They do make a lot of videos on a topic adding up to the bulk.
+But they get paid less for what they have promised.
+I think it is just worth listening to the lectures.